 The study also shows that education could have the biggest impact on improving energy efficiency.
 In California, for example, utility rates vary throughout the day.
-So what time you charge your electric car or run your dryer can affect the savings recouped from committing to a green lifestyle, Zhao said.
+So what time you charge your electric car or run your dryer.
+Yes all of that can affect the savings recouped.
+All from committing to a green lifestyle, Zhao said.

 “Incorporating an orientation for apartment dwellers on all of the energy savings available to them would benefit the residents and the property managers,” he said.
 “The education component is the key to achieving higher levels of energy and financial savings.
 The next phase of our research will focus on what types of education work best and how educators can effectively deliver the information to residents.”

 Researchers from Virginia Tech University and Texas A&M University also contributed to this study.

 Source: Michigan State University .